Berlin-Kobayashi/trainspotter/README.md

 ---|---
 1|Add unit tests
 2|Use flag.FlagSet to enable sub commands
-3|Add separate command for searching for place IDs and lineNames 4|Rewrite trafficlight in go
-5|Add support for config files instead of arguments and options
+3|Rewrite commands in bin folder to go sub commands 4|Add sub commands for searching for place IDs and lineNames 5|Add support for config files instead of arguments and options

 ## License